lojnys/finance-record/README.md

 2. The record will take other informations (date, category, where spent, etc)
 3. The financial statement will be recorded on a csv.
 (Just in case of an error, find a way to make a copy)

+[x] Simple functionalities of updating, retrieving, creating accounts [ ] With the given data, graphs to show the average spendings/income [ ] GUI

 ## Daily Logs

 *06/11/22*